phytest-devs/phytest-temporal-signal-example/README.md

 ## Data

 Here we test two data sets from the [TempEst tutorial](https://beast.community/tempest_tutorial).
-The fist is a uncleaned dataset that contains erroneous data and the seconds is a cleaned dataset that has the sequences removed.
+The first is an uncleaned dataset that contains erroneous data and the seconds is a cleaned dataset that has the sequences removed.

 ### Uncleaned